Master of Social Work (Qualifying)

 Industry Needs

-The Master of Social Work (Qualifying) course is designed to meet the industry needs of the social work profession.
 In today’s complex and diverse society, there is a growing demand for highly skilled and competent social work professionals who can address the multifaceted challenges faced by individuals, families, and communities.
-The industry requires social workers who possess advanced knowledge of social work theories, research methodologies, cultural competency, and ethical practices.
+In Australia itself, the Australian Government noted that there are shortages in workers for childcare, aged and disabled carers, community workers, and social workers, all areas where social work competencies are required.
+The industry itself requires social workers who possess advanced knowledge of social work theories, research methodologies, cultural competency, and ethical practices.
+With that in mind, the Master of Social Work (Qualifying) course is designed to meet the industry needs of the social work profession.
 This course aims to equip students with the necessary skills and competencies to meet these industry demands.
-Through a comprehensive course structure that combines theoretical foundations with mandatory practical field placements, students will gain hands-on experience in a variety of social work settings, allowing them to develop critical thinking, problem-solving, and interpersonal skills.
-By aligning the course with industry needs, SCI is committed to producing graduates who can make a meaningful and positive impact in the field of social work.
+Through a comprehensive course structure that combines theoretical foundations with mandatory practical professional practice placements, students will gain hands-on experience in a variety of social work settings, allowing them to develop critical thinking, problem-solving, and interpersonal skills.
+By aligning the course with industry needs, SCI is committed to producing graduates who can make a meaningful and positive impact in the field of social work in Australia and beyond.

 The Master of Social Work (Qualifying) will have the following delivery structure: